OISTE/repository/OWGTMCPS.md

 ### 5.5.4  Archive backup procedures

 Daily backup copies are executed.
-The main copy is kept in the principal OGTM facility and stored inside a secured zone.
+The main copy is kept in the principal OWGTM facility and stored inside a secured zone.
 Copies are periodically stored offsite.

 ### 5.5.5  Requirements for time-stamping of records